oddlama/agenix-rekey/README.md

    Be careful when chosing your `$EDITOR` here, it might leak secret information when editing the file by means of undo-history, or caching in general.
 For `vim` and `nvim` this app automatically disables related options.

-3. Add the secret to your config
+3. Add and use the secret to your config

     ```nix
     {
+      # Note that the option is called `rekeyFile` and not `file` if you want to use rekeying.
-      rekey.secrets.secret1.file = ./secret1.age;
+      age.secrets.secret1.rekeyFile = ./secret1.age;
+      users.users.user1.passwordFile = config.age.secrets.secret1.path;
     }
     ```

-4. Use secret to your config

-    ```nix
-    {
-      users.users.user1 = {
-        passwordFile = config.rekey.secrets.secret1.path;

-        # Since this is just a wrapper, only the definition must use rekey.secrets.
-        # If you prefer, you may use it by accessing age.secrets directly.
-        #passwordFile = config.age.secrets.secret1.path;
-      };
-    }
-    ```

-5. Run `nixos-rebuild` or use your deployment tools as usual.
-If you need to rekey, you will be prompted to do that.
+4. Run `nixos-rebuild` or use your deployment tools as usual.
+If you need to rekey, you will be prompted to do that as a build failure will be triggered.

    If you are deploying your configuration to remote systems, you need to make sure that the correct derivation containing the rekeyed secrets is copied to the remote host's store.

    - [colmena](https://github.com/zhaofengli/colmena) automatically [copies](https://github.com/zhaofengli/colmena/issues/134) locally available derivations, so no additional care has to be taken here
    - I didn't test other tools.
+Please add your experiences here.

 ## How does it work?